Minneapolis Underage DWI Attorney

 - Possession of false ID

-If your child is facing DWI charges, it is urgent that you contact a criminal defense lawyer from our firm as soon as possible.
+If your child is facing DWI charges, you should contact a criminal defense lawyer as soon as possible.
 The charges they face now could have a negative effect on their futures.
 Make sure you do all that you can to protect your child’s future by retaining the sound legal counsel of attorneys who are familiar with Minnesota law and who know how to best handle juvenile crimes cases.
-Your chances of possibly having your child’s charges lessened or dismissed are greatly improved when you entrust your case to us.

-To contact a Minneapolis juvenile crime lawyer from Caplan & Tamburino Law Firm, P.A., please call our office at (612) 444-5020.
-We are available 24/7 to offer you a free consultation.
+We are the seasoned DUI attorneys your teenager needs.
+To contact Caplan & Tamburino Law Firm, P.A., please call our office at (612) 444-5020.